Bespoke Leather Vests – One Style – 4 great looks!

 I was asked to make a version of a client’s well loved and very well worn cashmere lined Ermenegildo Zegna vest.
 The original vest is no longer made, and does not exist in any variation.
 Plus he wanted some changes in both the fit and detailing of the vest.

-This was a long distance commission, so a selection of leather, suede and lining choices were sent to him – based on his initial requests – plus a few more. ( There is an amazing array of colors and fabrics available when you go for bespoke.)
+These bespoke leather vests were a long distance commission, so a selection of leather, suede and lining choices were sent to him – based on his initial requests – plus a few more.
+(There is an amazing array of colors and fabrics available when you go for bespoke.)
 Once my client saw the color choices available he decided to get 3, and then 4 different versions of his vest created.
-Using the same pattern and construction multiple times in a group allows for some discounting (depending on project, quantity & leather/fabric choice – usually between 10-20%) as that is as close to any sort of production I get.
+Using the same pattern and construction multiple times in a group allows for some discounting (depending on project, quantity & leather/fabric choice – usually between 10-15%) as that is as close to any sort of production I get.

 The first vest was made in (all) our clients favorite Mona Lisa Lambskin in Black- it’s a super glossy, very fine leather with almost no visible grain and it was combined with a super 180’s grey heather merino/cashmere blend suiting for the lining.

 The 2nd vest was made up in a beautifully lightweight tobacco goat suede with a striking heathered chartreuse green cashmere knit.

 The 3rd one was a rich blue – almost teal – goat suede (the same as used here) with a tonal blue cashmere lining and the last-

 The last bespoke leather vest- was deep velvety burgundy goat suede combined with a black cashmere knit.
 This last one really is striking – the richness of the burgundy combined with the black give it a super luxe feeling where the others straddle casual and luxe.